joncampbell123/dosbox-x/src/gamelink/README.md

 scaler=xbrz
 ```

-If you use the xbrz scaler, you must use `windowresolution` to set the frame
+If you use the `xbrz` scaler, you must use `windowresolution` to set the frame
 buffer size that is sent to GC.
 For all other scalers, the native
-(scaled) resolution is used.
+(software-scaled) resolution is used.
 GC will then perform scaling of this
 fixed-resolution image to the appropriate resolution, including optional
 aspect correction.